Wade Cothran | Oct 09, 2020

 Whiskey is a drink which, as every whiskey fan knows, packs in subtleties and character like no other spirit on the market.
-Distilleries founded just a few miles from each other can - and often do - produce casks and bottles with astoundingly different features and flavors.
-Just like fine wine, the vision of the whiskey distiller shines through in every glorious sip.
+Distilleries founded just a few miles from each other often produce bottles with astoundingly different flavors.
+Just like fine wine, the vision of the whiskey distiller shines through in every sip.

 Whiskey Fun Fact #1: There Are an Estimated 20 Million Whiskey Barrels in Scotland

 Did you know that the leading Scotch distilleries never really stop distilling their spirits?
 Each and every one of the whiskeys they create need to be aged in barrels, often for remarkably long periods which cover several decades, before being released to the public.
 That leads to a truly staggering backlog of barrelled whiskeys, which sit quietly in their cellars, waiting to reach perfection.

 The result?
 An incredible number of whiskey barrels, squirreled away, beneath the great distilleries of this ancient country.
 Conservative estimates claim there are about 20 million casks maturing in Scotland right now… that’s almost four barrels of whiskey for each and every Scottish man, woman, and child!

 Whiskey Fun Fact #2: ‘Whiskey’ Comes from a Gaelic Word